kadeksuryam/hospital-information-system-BE/README.md

    ```
 2. You can open the app at `localhost:PORT` where PORT is the corresponding PORT that has displayed on the console

+3. Use following account to test the Admin functionality:

+   Email : `kadeksuryam@gmail.com`

+   Password : `kadeksuryam1729`

 <!-- CONTACT -->
 ## Contact